thachp/eventdbx/README.md

 Clearing dead entries prompts for confirmation to avoid accidental removal.
 Manual retries run the failed events immediately; use `--event-id` to target a specific entry.

+### Replication

+- `eventdbx remote add <name> <endpoint> --public-key <base64>`
+  Registers a standby and pins its Ed25519 public key.
+- `eventdbx remote rm <name>`
+  Removes a configured remote.
+- `eventdbx remote ls`
+  Lists remotes with their endpoints.
+- `eventdbx remote show <name>`
+  Displays the endpoint and pinned key for a remote.
+- `eventdbx remote key [--show-path]`
+  Prints this node's replication public key (generated on first run).

+Replication keys live alongside the data directory (`replication.key` / `replication.pub`) and are created automatically the first time the CLI loads configuration.

 ### Maintenance

 - `eventdbx backup --output <path> [--force]`